folio-org/stripes-components/lib/Accordion/readme.md

 A custom header component should take `ContentId` prop in order to appropriately apply aria-attributes to the custom header.
 Any props passed to `<Accordion>` will also be passed to its `header` component.

 You can pass down additional props for the header component by using the `headerProps`-prop.
-This can be useful for e.g. changing the header element of the default accordion header via. the `headerElement`-prop (defaults to `h3`).
+This can be useful for e.g. changing the header level of the default accordion header via. the `headingLevel`-prop (defaults to `3`).

 ## Accordion Props